Copyright © Noonan Massage

 Few body structures have more influence over your health and well-being than your central nervous system.
 Furthermore, few body systems have more impact on your central nervous system than the craniosacral system - the soft tissues and fluid that protect your brain and spinal cord.

 Every day you endure stresses and strains and your body absorbs them.
 However, your body can only handle so much tension before the tissues begin to tighten and potentially affect the brain and spinal cord.
 CranioSacral Therapy releases those tensions to allow the entire body to relax and self-correct.

 By freeing the central nervous system to perform at its best, CranioSacral Therapy, sometimes called cranial sacral therapy, naturally eliminates pain and stress, strengthens your resistance to disease and enhances your health and well-being.
-Noonan Massage Therapy therapist, Patrick Noonan, LMT, is certified in CranioSacral Therapy.
+Noonan Massage Therapy's therapist, Patrick Noonan, LMT, is certified, by the Upledger Institute International, in CranioSacral Therapy.

 Medical Oncology massage modifies existing techniques to enable the therapist to work safely with complications of cancer and cancer treatment.
 Oncology massage trained therapists meet clients where they are with their cancer.
 Therapists apply a highly individualized massage treatment to comfort, nurture and support clients.
 Anyone who has received cancer treatment -- those in active treatment, those in recovery and those in survivorship -- may benefit from an oncology massage.

 Personal goals when receiving oncology massage can include the desire for a respite -- a relaxing pleasurable experience in the midst of everything that is going on.
 Other goals may be to relieve nausea or other symptoms such as pain and peripheral neuropathy.